telerik/blazor-docs/components/pdfviewer/events.md

 ---
 title: Events
 page_title: PdfViewer - Events
 description: Events of the PDF Viewer for Blazor.
+How to handle events when users download, open or zoom PDF documents.
 slug: pdfviewer-events
 tags: telerik,blazor,pdf,pdfviewer
 published: True